Scroll to: About this site

 |Wealth inequality, 1890

-As an area of academic study, the history of capitalism is relatively new.
-At its broadest, it encompasses three overlapping pools of scholarship.
-One focuses on the social and cultural experience of capitalism; another is concerned principally to test the concepts and methods of economics against its history; and a third, methodologically more eclectic, treats capitalism as the "dependent variable" and, paying close attention to its political underpinnings, asks why capitalism has taken the particular forms that it has in different times and places.
+At its broadest, as I see it, the "new" history of capitalism encompasses three overlapping pools of scholarship.
+One focuses on the social and cultural experience of capitalism; another is concerned principally to test the theory and methods of economics against its history; and a third, methodologically more eclectic, treats capitalism as the "dependent variable" and, paying close attention to its political underpinnings, asks why capitalism has taken the particular forms that it has in different times and places.

 The fundamental premise of this website is that the fullest understanding of the history of capitalism requires close attention to all of its dimensions—social, cultural, economic, and political—although the political dimension is most salient in my own research (see CAD PhD).